dotnet/samples/core/diagnostics/DiagnosticScenarios/readme.md

 products:
 - dotnet-core
 page_type: sample
-name: "Diagnostic Scenarios"
+name: "DiagnosticScenarios sample debug target"
 urlFragment: "diagnostic-scenarios"
 description: "A .NET Core sample with methods that trigger undesirable behaviors to diagnose."
 ---
 # DiagnosticScenarios sample debug target

-This sample is for the [diagnostics tutorials](https://docs.microsoft.com/dotnet/core/diagnostics/tutorial/diagnostic-scenarios) in the .NET Core Guide.
+This sample is for the [diagnostics tutorials](https://docs.microsoft.com/dotnet/core/diagnostics/) in the .NET Core Guide.

 The scenarios are implemented using a `webapi` target with methods that trigger undesirable behaviors for us to diagnose.